err0r-guy/revanced-documentation/Building-ReVanced-Patches.md

 5. You should see a code starting with "ghp_", copy all of it

-6. Now go back to cli and type `gradle build -Pgpr.user=username -Pgpr.key=token`
+6. Now go back to CLI and type `gradle build -Pgpr.user=username -Pgpr.key=token`

 `username` = Your GitHub account name

 `token` = the token you copied

 Change accordingly